benkeen/char-counter/README.md

-## char-counter
+# char-counter

-A super simple, powerful and re-usable Polymer component for adding a character counter to your form.
+A simple, configurable Polymer component for adding a character counter to your form fields.

 #### New to Polymer?